serby/DFP.js/README.md

 The DFP.js to library aim is simplify the implementation of DFP and provide some much needed flexibility when advertising managers decide to have random positions or random sizes!

+Uglify makes use of; https://skalman.github.io/UglifyJS-online/

 # Releases

 ## Release 1.4.1

 * The new events now only fire if the Content of the slot has actually changed.
   * There could be a deficiency here for apps which need to reload new ads into pre-existing slots.
-* This fixes an issue where AJAX'd adverts did not fire the "Complete" event properly.
+* Fixed an issue where the "Complete" event to fire incorrectly for the dfp.cycle() method was used for AJAX'd adverts.
 * Removed "Complete" event debug code which is no longer needed.

 ## Release 1.4.0 - Events